 Plan and Legislation Secure Economic Vitality of Working Waterfronts

-Five new bills will help promote and protect economic activity along Virginia’s waterfront communities.
+The Takeaway: Five new bills will help promote and protect economic activity along Virginia’s waterfront communities.

 A comprehensive working waterfront master plan, funded by the Virginia Coastal Zone Management Program, represents a big step taken by this state to ensure the long-term economic and cultural value of the maritime industry.
 Cities and counties are using the plan to create a conducive climate for long-term stability.